San Francisco City Administrator Resigns Amid Corruption Probe

 Prosecutors say Wong covered Harlan Kelly’s full or partial expenses for multiple international trips, including a March 2016 family trip to Hong Kong and China, which his wife attended.
 During that trip, prosecutors say Wong covered Kelly’s hotel stays, meals, jewelry purchases and later reimbursed him for airfare with cash.

-According to a criminal complaint unsealed in November, Harlan Kelly used his position to give Wong’s son’s company an edge in obtaining a multimillion-dollar contract for streetlight upgrades to a company owned by Wong’s son, though the bid was eventually withdrawn due to contract changes.
+According to a criminal complaint unsealed in November, Harlan Kelly used his position to give Wong’s son’s company an edge in obtaining a multimillion-dollar contract for streetlight upgrades, though the bid was eventually withdrawn due to contract changes.

 Wong also did $23,236 worth of water damage repair work on Kelly’s personal residence, but Kelly only paid $11,547 for the work — the maximum his insurance company would pay, according to prosecutors.